position-pal/Documentation/content/docs/2-domain-analysis/2-functional-requirements.md

     I want to be able to stop it prematurely \
     So that my friend knows a change in my plan have occurred

-11. very close to 5 \
-    As a logged user \
+11. As a logged user \
-    I want to be able to receive SOS alerts from all my groups' members comprising of the location of the user who triggered it \
+    I want to be able to see the entire path taken by my groups' members who are sharing a journey or triggered an SOS alert \
-    So that I can take appropriate action
+    So that I know where they have been during the dangerous situation

 12. As a logged user \
-    I want to be able to see the entire path taken by my groups' members if they shared it or triggered an SOS alert \
-    So that …

-13. As a logged user \
     I want to be able to receive a notification when one of my groups' member start a journey or trigger an SOS alert \
     So that I'm aware of it

-14. As a logged user \
+13. As a logged user \
     I want to be able to receive a notification if one my groups' member who triggered an SOS alert goes offline or deactivate it \
     So that I can take appropriate action

-15. As a logged user \
+14. As a logged user \
     I want to be able to receive a notification if one my groups' member who started a journey stops moving, doesn't arrive on time, goes offline, reaches their destination or deactivate it \
     So that I can take appropriate action

 </em>

+### Chat

 ## Gherkin specifications